Protest over fatal police shooting delays NBA game in Sacramento

 Hundreds of protesters formed a human chain across the entrance to a sports arena in downtown Sacramento, Calif., on Thursday evening, in reaction to Sunday's fatal police shooting of an unarmed black man.

-The protesters chanted, “Don’t shoot, it’s a cell phone!” in reference to the death of Stephon Clark, 22, who was shot multiple times by police, but was holding only an iPhone.
+The protesters chanted, “Don’t shoot, it’s a cell phone!” in reaction to the death of Stephon Clark, 22, who was shot multiple times by police, but was holding only an iPhone.

 Police had been investigating reports of someone breaking car windows when they encountered Clark.